D-Official/PizzaTowerSwitch-FMOD/README.md

 # Less Important Information

-The official way to obtain the port is through Tinfoil shops.
-Pretty much all the popular ones have it, as far as I know.
+The official way to obtain the port is through HERE.
 I don't remember when SR 1 and SR 2 were released.
 SR 3 released on 9/5/2023.
 SR 4 released on 13/11/2023.